Alfred Hitchcock's Shadow of a Doubt: Storyboard and Analysis

-I originally posted this article on Wizzley but, since Wizzley messed up my adsense and refuses to fix it, i have removed it from their and rewritten and posted the article here.
+I originally posted this article on Wizzley but, since Wizzley messed up my adsense and refuses to fix it, i have removed it from there and rewritten and posted the article here.
 Stay away from Wizzley.

 Alfred Hitchcock (1899-1980) considered Uncle Charlie (portrayed by Joseph Cotten), the villain from Shadow of a Doubt, to be his first sociopath.
 The opening scene of the film, where the audience is first introduced to Uncle Charlie, is a striking contrast to Young Charlie (Teresa Wright), his niece, whom the audience encounters in the next scene.
 Uncle Charlie is the epitome of evil while Young Charlie to epitome of innocence and purity.
 I analyzed and drew a storyboard for four of the shots from the sequence of this groundbreaking film.

 Teresa Wright as Young Charlie

 Directed by Alfred Hitchcock

 1943 Universal Pictures